 Getting the Right Balance: Generating Income and Achieving Savings in a Post-Recession World

-Household balance sheets are all about income and assets (what you earn and what you own) vs. debts and spending (what you owe and what you consume).
-In addition to income, savings plays an integral role in family financial stability.
-This session will look at the current state of household balance sheets post-recession, and delve into the components of the balance sheet.
-It will also attempt to answer: What programs help those with less robust balance sheets people generate income?
-What tools are available to facilitate saving by low- and moderate-income individuals?
+Household balance sheets are all about income and assets (what you earn and what you own) versus debt and spending (what you owe and what you consume).
+In addition to income, savings play an integral role in family financial stability.
+This session will look at the current state of household balance sheets following the recession and delve into the components of the balance sheet.
+It will also attempt to answer two questions: What programs help those with less-robust balance sheets generate income?
+And what tools are available to low- and moderate-income individuals to facilitate saving?

-Joanna Smith-Ramani, Director of Scale Strategies, D2D (Doorways 2 Dreams Fund)
+Joanna Smith-Ramani, Director of Scale Strategies, Doorways 2 Dreams (D2D) Fund

 PRACTITIONER BREAKOUT A4